rrupom/techno-commerce/README.md

   - Manage User
     - Can see user list
     - Can make a user admin
-    - Delete user if he/she violates Shopaholic policy
+    - Delete user if he/she violates TechnoCommerce policy
   - Manage Product
     - Can see product list
-    - Can create the product by giving product description
+    - Can create the product by giving a product description
     - Can upload product image
     - Can update product details
     - Can manage inventory